Infant Adoption F.A.Q.‘s

 - Applicants must be in good health and have a reasonable life expectancy

 - Applicants must be able to pass DMV, FBI, Criminal, and Child Welfare background checks

 - How do I learn more?
 How do I proceed?

 The next step in exploring infant adoption includes joining us for an information session.
 This will help you and your family determine if this type of adoption is right for you.
-Boys & Girls Aid will then ask you to complete an application and adoption homestudy to be approved for the program.
-After some required training and the creation of a family book that we show prospective birthparents, you will be entered into our pool of waiting families.
+Boys & Girls Aid will then ask you to complete an application to be considered for the program.
+If approved, you will be invited to attend training, complete the necessary steps for a home study and will create a family book that we show prospective birth parents.

 - How long does this take?